-Less commonly, a bone injury or fracture, a hernia, or even kidney stones may cause groin pain.
+Less commonly, a bone injury or fracture, a hernia, or even kidney stones might cause groin pain.
 Although testicle pain and groin pain are different, a testicle condition can sometimes cause pain that spreads to the groin area.

 Direct and indirect causes of groin pain can include: